bgd-labs/aave-permissions-book/README.md

 These documents contain tables with the following information:
 - **Contracts**: This table has information about the contracts of the Aave protocol.
   - contract: Name of the contract.
-  - proxyAdmin: If the contract follows the Proxy Pattern, here it will show the proxyAdmin address.
+  - proxyAdmin: If the contract follows the Proxy Pattern, it will show the proxyAdmin address.
 The proxyAdmin has permissions to upgrade the implementation.
   - modifier: Name of the gate method that controls who can call a function.
 There is an entry for every modifier that a contract has.
   - permission owner: Name of the contract that holds the permission to call the modifier.
   - functions: Name of the functions of the contract that are gated by the modifier.